Some more words about me

 Before I could consider myself lucky to work as an artist, medical nursing was my vocation.
 While working in the intensive care unit and the emergency room, I was confronted with great suffering and death.
 This certainly had an impact on my photographic work.
 Many of my photos, as one can see, are melancholic and sometimes a little bit dark.

-I found my way to photography when I was a journalist for art and culture.
-One of my main subjects was "Greece", and there was a lot to do with photography.
-Then, in close cooperation with Dr. Matthias Harder (now Director of the Helmut Newton Foundation, Berlin), we laid the foundation for understanding the photographs of Herbert List and Walter Hege.
-Afterward, I was responsible for the direction, editing, and publication of the following articles by Dr. Harder.
+I first got into photography when I was a journalist for art and culture.
+One of my main subjects was “Greece.”
+Then, in close cooperation with Dr. Matthias Harder, now Director of the Helmut Newton Foundation in Berlin, we laid the foundation for understanding the photographs of Herbert List and Walter Hege in a magazine I worked for.
 Since then, photography has opened up a whole new world to me.

 For some personal reasons, I withdrew from art for many years.
 But since 2018 I have dedicated myself completely to artistic creation again, starting with restoring the past.
 In 1996, due to water leakage in the basement of my house, many negatives from the years 1988 to 1996 were damaged.
 I spent months of 2018 on restoring them.
 The results were my first series for years: "Historical Umbria" (1988), "Historical Prague" (1992), "Historical Berlin - Love Parade and CSD" (1992), "Historical Paris" (1994) and "Indonesia" (2005).
 With those, my way back to Photography had begun.